nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 # Nuxeo Drive asynchronous metrics

-Some of custom the metrics are calculated asynchronously over a period of time and thus cannot be sent directly to the server.</br>
+Some of the metrics are calculated asynchronously over a period of time and thus cannot be sent directly to the server.</br>
-This metrics are sent to the `/site/api/v1/me` endpoint once calculated.
+These metrics are sent to the `/site/api/v1/me` endpoint once calculated.
-To avoid spamming the endpoint to much and causing performance issues, Drive will send this metrics in a batch every 15 minutes (not configurable).</br>
+To avoid spamming the endpoint too much and causing performance issues, Nuxeo Drive sends these metrics in a batch every 15 minutes (not configurable).</br>
-If the user want, this process can be deactivated throught the Nuxeo Drive configuration using [this](https://doc.nuxeo.com/client-apps/nuxeo-drive/#custom-metrics) option.
+If the user wants, this process can be deactivated through the Nuxeo Drive configuration using [this](https://doc.nuxeo.com/client-apps/nuxeo-drive/#custom-metrics) option.